 Users experience beats designer intuition

 Users have never failed to provide us with incredibly important insights in any project where we’ve been able to involve them

 Anytime we’re designing UX or UI for an app we try to anticipate the user’s needs as best we can, but our insights are limited by the size of our team and the talent at our disposal.
 By bringing users into the process we expand the scope of ideas and insight we can leverage way beyond our own abilities.
 This is always a good idea, and doubly so with highly specialized audiences.

-Try as we may, from the comfort of our desks we must admit we have a limited understanding of the factors and considerations facing a Customs Agent in the field in the middle of a bust.
+Try as we may, from the comfort of the desks we must admit we have a limited understanding of the factors and considerations facing a Customs Agent in the field in the middle of a bust.